The Primary and Dental Care and Oral Health Theme Group

 One fairly immediate benefit of convening the group has been increasing the awareness of what each organisation is doing and focusing on, to mitigate the risks of duplication or lack of coherence.

 Our approach to date has been evolutionary rather than revolutionary.
-With broader developments already in train, such as NHS Digital’s new website and their General Practice data hub, too much change might promote confusion rather than clarity.
-However, in starting from the helpful ‘landscape’ document on the GSS website, we have:
+With broader developments already in train, such as NHS Digital’s new website and their General practice data hub, too much change might promote confusion rather than clarity.
+However, in starting from the helpful “landscape” document on the Government Statistical Service (GSS) website, we have:

 - added some missing items to present a more complete picture